MichaelLarocca/blog-michael-jude-larocca/posts/2021/05-21/LinkedInReviewWithDannyThompson.md

 Danny approached our LinkedIn profile review from the perspective of a hiring manager.
 Danny wants us to succeed, so he had to be transparent while conducting the reviews.

-If you would like to learn more about the LinkedIn reviews from the perspective of a hiring manager, Danny created a valuable free resource, a YouTube series titled: [GET A JOB USING LINKEDIN](https://www.youtube.com/playlist?list=PL54X5yR8qizsMpvTCqUIEFMeEp-chvcxk)
+If you would like to learn more about LinkedIn reviews from the perspective of a hiring manager, Danny created a valuable free resource, a YouTube series titled: [GET A JOB USING LINKEDIN](https://www.youtube.com/playlist?list=PL54X5yR8qizsMpvTCqUIEFMeEp-chvcxk)

 Danny also revealed an upcoming YouTube series where he will have four guests conducting five-minute tech Interviews.
 After the review, they will discuss what went right and what went wrong.